 - Zedge: Zedge has nearly every ringtone you can imagine and some more that you can't.
 They even have that ungodly Samsung Whistle that my mother must have.
 You can set the sounds directly in the app instead of having to download them and copy them into the proper system folder.

 - Reddit: Even if you're not much of redditor, Reddit is a wonderful place to look for ringtones and other theme elements.
 There are threads in r/Android every few months, if not every few weeks, where users will swap ringtones and ringtone ideas, and ringtone/wallpaper threads pop up in fandom reddits all the time.

 - Audacity: Okay, this isn't actually an Android app, it's a desktop program.
 I've made plenty of themes in my day, and I have to say that my best themes' sounds usually come from me sampling something from a YouTube video or a track in my music library.
 So if you're not finding what you want elsewhere, clip it yourself!

 And remember: sounds can be magical, nostalgic, or downright annoying.
 A co-worker had an Eric Cartman notification tone for two months.
 Every time he got a text, I wanted to throw his phone through the wall.

 Be memorable, not maddening.

-Once you get used to your new launcher and some new widgets, w'll be ready to dive into gesture controls, Zooper widgets, Tasker shortcuts, and much, much more... the world of Android customization is out there, just waiting to be explored.
+Once you get used to your new launcher and some new widgets, we'll be ready to dive into gesture controls, Kustom widgets, Tasker shortcuts, and much, much more... the world of Android customization is out there, just waiting to be explored.
 But for now, show us your screen and what you're using on it!
 Have a launcher you'll use forever?
 Which widget never leaves your home screen?
 Swear by your icon pack?
-Share them below!
+Share them in the comments!
 And stay tuned for more Android theming goodness!